 Daniel joined Watsi on March 12th, 2013.
-Three years ago, Daniel became the 2430th member to automatically support a new Watsi patient every month.
-Since then, 3,197 more people have become monthly donors!
-Daniel's most recent donation traveled 6,900 miles to support Kyin, a farmer from Burma, to fund lens replacement surgery.
+Six years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 5,600 miles to support Gareth, a very special 4-year-old boy from Bolivia, to fund life-saving heart surgery.